Odizinne/BigpictureTV-Linux/README.md

 ## Usage

-- `--gamemode-audio, -ga`
-- `--desktopmode-audio, -da`
-- `--gamemode-screen, -gs`
-- `--desktopmode-screen, -ds`
+For first run you should do `./bigpicture-detector --settings`

-Both args should be filled with device description.
+Both audio settings should be filled with device description.
 You can get it from `pactl list sinks | grep device.description`

 Output should look like this: